 The Green Schools Programme

 We are currently working towards receiving the ‘Global Citizenship: Litter and Waste’ flag.
 We are learning how to recycle, reduce and reuse.
-Our motto is ‘STOP, THINK, RECYCLE’.
-We are also learning about Global Aid in other countries as part of our journey.

 We were awarded our Biodiversity Green Flag in June 2018.
 We learned how important all living things are in our world.
 We learned how to look after our world, so that all creatures can live in a safe environment.

 ‘Green-Schools’, known internationally as ‘ Eco-Schools’, is an international environmental education programme, environmental management system and award scheme that promotes and acknowledges long-term, whole school action for the environment.
 The programme is very worthwhile; making pupils, staff, parents and the wider community more aware of our environment.
 We learn many valuable lessons which will stay with us for life; helping us to conserve and take care of our planet.
 Green-Schools covers many different aspects of the environment.
 Each year a committee is formed representing the school.
 Their job is to facilitate the implementation of new schemes and ideas, which will help our environment.
 Every two years we have been awarded a Green Flag for the various themes.
 Once awarded a particular flag, the work continues for each theme, as we aim for the next flag.
-We are currently working towards receiving the Biodiversity flag.
-We are learning about our environment and the importance of all living things.

 Litter and waste was the first flag we received in June 2006.
 The aim was to recycle, reuse and compost as much as you can, in order to reduce waste going to landfill.